Skip to main content

 The Diff Viewer

 Whenever Aider modifies a file, the changes are presented in a diff view within a code block in the chat.
-This provides a clear, side-by-side comparison of the original code and the new, modified version.
+This provides a clear comparison of the original code and the new, modified version.

 Understanding Aider's Diff Format